Form I-94, Arrival/Departure Record

 What do I do about a lost I-94?

 If you have a lost, stolen, mutilated, or destroyed Form I-94, Arrival/Departure Record, it is possible to replace it.
-Before you start, it’s helpful to know if you have an electronic I-94 or a paper I-94.
-Knowing this will help determine how to replace an I-94 form.
-Replacing an electronic I-94 is a simple matter.
+Before you start, it’s helpful to know if you have an electronic or paper I-94.
+Knowing this will help determine how to replace the Arrival/Departure Record.
+Replacing an electronic version is a simple matter.
 However, replacing paper I-94 records can take several months and generally require a filing fee.